TirtharajSen01/Youtube_Transcript_Summarizer/README.md

-#Youtube-Transcript-Summarizer
+# Youtube Transcript Summarizer
-Made by Tirtharaj Sen
+-Made by Tirtharaj Sen

-#What it is:
+## What it is:
--
+-With the help of this project one can skip watching long youtube videos and start reading the summary of the videos and thus saving a lot of time.This project useds Natural Language Processing to generate the summary of the videos.

-#How to use:
+## How to use:
 - Set up a virtual environment in an appropriate location
 - Activate the virtual environment and install dependencies
 ```